-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 Lacey, the district attorney, said witnesses were reluctant or had “lawyered up” and wouldn’t speak, while others didn’t have firsthand encounters with Buck.

-Cannick, the communications strategist, and two lawyers representing Moore’s mother in a lawsuit against Buck, the DA and Sheriff’s Department, disputed the prosecutor’s assertions.
+Cannick, the communications strategist, and two lawyers representing Moore’s mother in a lawsuit against Buck, the district attorney and Sheriff’s Department, disputed the prosecutor’s assertions.
 They said they accompanied victims mentioned in the criminal complaint to interviews with sheriff’s deputies and provided text messages, photos, videos and receipts of electronic payments Buck made.

 The witnesses all spoke with Los Angeles County sheriff’s investigators, who consulted frequently with county prosecutors, said Lt.
 Derrick Alfred, who oversaw the team of detectives who investigated Dean’s death.
 He said the activists were integral by finding witnesses.